 This Christmas, I think we’ll all be wishing for the coming year to be full of dive travel adventures.
 Until then, here are a few Christmas gift ideas that help protect our oceans.
-From upcycled sunglasses to ocean-inspired jewellery and coral adoption programs.
+From upcycled sunglasses to ocean-inspired jewelry and coral adoption programs.

 Creative director and founder of Ocean Alchemy, Talia Greis, has created a collection of ocean-inspired products that aims to celebrate the beauty of the surrounding seas.

 The range includes jewellery, accessories, apparel and photography, with a percentage of profits donated to marine conservation programs including sponsorship of Sea Bees Underwater Working Bee, which organises underwater clean ups in and around Sydney.

 Made by KE DESIGN, the ECO Towel is the first-ever Australian towel to be made from RPET, a soft and absorbent recycled yarn that uses post-consumer recycled plastic bottles and fabric cut-offs.

 The towels are printed using water-based inks and compressed at very high temperature to trap and bond their microparticles together, to help protect our ocean.
 Each ECO Towel keeps approximately 20 water bottles out of landfill and our oceans.

 Additionally, KE DESIGN is supporting Textile Afterlife Stewardship with their unique ECO Towels Trade-In Scheme (ETTS) that lets you trade your old towel to help the planet even further and receive $20 of your new towel.